Pottery (Introductory to Intermediate) Evening

 April 10 – June 12, 2017 (Mondays, 8 weeks)

 6:00 pm – 9:00 pm

 Instructor will discuss glazing and finishing techniques and students will take home several finished pieces of functional pottery.
-Cape Breton Centre for Craft and Design provides all tools, equipment, glazes and firings.
+The Centre provides all tools, equipment, glazes and firings.
 Students purchase clay from the Centre.

 For more information on this program or to register, email firstname.lastname@example.org or phone 902.539.7491 ext 111.